What Is Data Lineage?

 Data continues to grow and increase in complexity.
 Many enterprises are consolidating their data from multiple sources in one place or exploring data virtualization technologies that make it appear that the data is in one place.
-Whether it is being called a data lake, a central repository, or another term is less important in this discussion than being able to identify the original sources of the data and how it arrived at its current location, or where it is really located if data virtualization or replication has been implemented.
+Whether it is being called a data lake, a central repository, or another term is less important to this discussion than being able to identify the original sources of the data and how it arrived at its current location, or where it is actually located if data virtualization or replication has been implemented.

 Trust in Data and Understanding It